-Too long for the text of a lecture, the document has none of the breaks expected in a compilation of student class notes.
-The initial thirty-five paragraphs provide some biographical framework and some exploration of Hegel's thinking.
+Editorial notes about Dewey's course material inform readers that it was "a mimeographed typescript for Hegel's Philosophy of Spirit class lecture notes, 103 pp." for 1897-1898.
+We also learn that for 1895-96 and 1896-97 Dewey had announced but not given the course.
+Further, "a similar set of class provide some biographical framework and some exploration of Hegel's thinking.
 It gives some detail on his early religious writings from when he worked in isolation as a Hauslehrer.
-A survey of Hegel's thinking as it stood, circa 1800, follows, including a standard survey of Hegel's antecedents, outlining the succession of Kant, Fichte, and Schelling.
-The next three paragraphs rush Hegel from 1800 to 1817, when he published his Philosophie des Geistes, the third volume of his Enzyklopädie
+A survey of Hegel's thinking as it stood, circa 1800, followed, including a standard survey of Hegel's antecedents, outlining the succession of Kant, Fichte, and Schelling.
+The next three paragraphs rush Hegel from 1800 to 1817, when he published his Philosophie des Geistes, the third volume of his Enzyklopädie der philosophischen Wissenschaften.
+In all, the introductory paragraphs relied on thoroughly conventional resources, Edward Caird's Hegel (1883) and Karl Rosenkranz's Georg Wilhelm Friedrich Hegels Leben (1844), the one a 220-page introduction to Hegel's thought, and the other the favorable biography, as distinct from the hostile one, of the two biographies then available.